OAGi/Score/docs/test_cases/TestSuite42.md

 The end user can search for a Business Term based on the external reference URI.

 #### Test Assertion #42.1.6
-The end user can select a Business Term in the table to update its details in Edit Business Term page.
+The end user can open a Business Term on the "Business Term" page to update its details in "Edit Business Term" page.

 #### Test Assertion #42.1.7
 The end user cannot change Definition field in Edit Business Term page.